Employee Scheduling: The Complete Guide for Small Teams

 Start with your coverage needs (how many people per shift), collect employee availability, build the schedule around both, and publish it at least one week in advance.
 Use templates for recurring patterns so you're not rebuilding from scratch every week.

 At least one week, ideally two.
 Predictive scheduling laws in some US states and EU countries require 7-14 days notice.
-Even without legal requirements, advance notice reduces callouts and gives employees time to plan their lives.
+Even without legal requirements, advance notice reduces callouts by 20-30%.

 A rotating schedule cycles employees through different shifts (mornings, afternoons, nights) on a set pattern.
 Common in healthcare, manufacturing, and 24/7 operations.
 The goal is to distribute less desirable shifts fairly across the team.